sozrk/testflight-upload-changelog/README.md

 This action uploads a changelog for an app build in TestFlight.

-The changelog will be visible to testers in the TestFlight app on iOS.
+The changelog will be visible to testers in the TestFlight app.

 # Usage